 What does the ‘Waste Elimination’ category entail for you at this year’s Sustainability Awards?
 What would you like to see in the projects for this category in the nominations and shortlisting?

-If I was a judge on the panel, the key focus would be in ‘waste elimination’ when looking at these projects.
-It would be interesting to see new processes and innovations in eliminating waste in the built environment.
-Secondly, if waste can be re-used and recycled back into these processes would always be great to see.
+It would be interesting to see new processes and innovations in eliminating waste in the built environment and waste re-used and recycled back into these processes.

-A project that highlights and respects the model of the circular economy and how that can influence and change the way they design and create projects is something that should be commended in terms of moving forward towards the future and our mission of achieving sustainable design on a global scale.
+A project that highlights and respects the model of the circular economy and influences the way designs and projects are created to achieve sustainable design on a global scale for the future.